Verizon/knobs/usage.md

 Where `x.x.x` is the desired Knobs version.
 (Check for the latest release [on Bintray](https://bintray.com/oncue/releases/knobs/view).)

-Once you have the resolver and dependency added to your project and SBT `update` has downloaded the JAR, you're ready to start adding configuration knobs to your project!
+Once you have the resolvers and dependency added to your project and SBT `update` has downloaded the JAR, you're ready to start adding configuration knobs to your project!

 <a name="resources"></a>